 The InPlayers are active and busy and have a full program ahead for our 2018/19 season.
-We are planning three full productions each season, alongside our many other events (about which we will email in a week or so).
+We are planning three full productions each season, alongside our many other events.

 The submission periods are now open for members or non-members who would like to direct a play or musical in: